 - Before servicing the fuel system: - 1.
-Disconnect the spark plug leads. - 2.
-Disconnect the negative (-) battery cable from battery. - Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel. - Wipe up spilled gasoline immediately and completely.
+Remove the key from the ignition switch. - 2.
+Disconnect the negative (-) battery cable. - Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel. - Wipe up spilled gasoline immediately and completely.